Greenland national football team: Stadium

 The team currently plays its home matches at Nuuk Stadium in Greenland's capital of Nuuk.
 The Arktisk Stadion is a proposed new national stadium which would meet the requirements of international football confederations.

 Kit

-As of July 2020.
-Greenland's current kit is provided by Italian sportswear company Macron.
+From July 2020 to September 2024 Greenland's kit was provided by Italian sportswear company Macron.
+From September 2024 Greenland signed a contract with Hummel until 2028.